Return to the plugin main page.

 Shortcodes are something like placeholders.
 You add them into the text of a post or page and they will be replaced in the output with something different, depending on the code you use.
 Shortcodes are enclosed by square bracket and they start with a shortcode’s specific name, followed by optional parameters.
 Parameters can be numbers or words, and they look like size=12, button=large or title=”Hello there!”
 (Enclosed in single or double quotes because otherwise the space and everything following would not be included.).

 The premium plugin offers three shortcodes that display your tags segmented by groups.
-The shortcodes [tag_groups_cloud] and [tag_groups_accordion] come already with the free Tag Groups plugin, and the premium plugin adds [tag_groups_table].
+The shortcodes [tag_groups_cloud] and [tag_groups_accordion] come already with the free Tag Groups plugin, and the premium plugin adds [tag_groups_table] and [tag_groups_combined_cloud].
 All of them can be customized with a big variety of parameters, which are explained here.
 You can see examples of these shortcodes in action on the demo pages.

 It is recommended to switch your editor first from “Visual” to “Text” mode before pasting a shortcode or parameters so that you don’t accidentally paste any formatting that would break the code.